Saltford Environment Group

 SEG held discussions with Bath & West Community Energy (BWCE) in 2012 concerning the potential for hydro-electric power generation on the River Avon in Saltford.
 The head heights of the two weirs on our river are low (around 1 metre) and make the use of most turbine technologies including modern designs for water wheel/turbine systems only marginal in the present climate.

-Nevertheless, we remain hopeful that at some point a suitable solution that is sound on both a technical and economic level can be found for generating hydro-power in Saltford.
-SEG shall maintain a watching brief on the emergence of funding support for renewable energy schemes arising from central Government or from B&NES.
+Nevertheless, we remain hopeful that at some point a suitable solution that is sound on both a technical and economic level can be found for generating hydro-power in Saltford whilst the emergence of funding support for renewable energy schemes from central Government or from B&NES would be welcome...

 Energy in the home